 The Board of Directors is made up of two executive and three non-executive Directors.
-One of the non-executive directors was appointed on 28 July 2020.
-Biographies of each of the Directors are set out on pages 7 and 8.
+Biographies of each of the Directors are set out on pages 6 and 7.

 The Board of Directors agrees a schedule of regular meetings to be held in each calendar year and also meets on other occasions as necessary.
 Meetings are usually held at the head office in 3300 Lake Drive, Citywest Business Campus, Dublin 24, D24 TD21, Ireland.
 Due to COVID-19, a number of these meetings were held by way of Zoom and teleconference calls.
-Board of Directors' meetings were held on 18 occasions from 1 June 2020 to 31 May 2021 and attendance is set out in the table below.
+Board of Directors' meetings were held on 8 occasions from 1 June 2021 to 31 May 2022 and attendance is set out in the table below.
 An agenda and supporting documentation were circulated in advance of each meeting.

 Board

-Meetings held during the year 18
+Meetings held during the year 8

-Professor Richard Conroy 18
+Professor Richard Conroy 8

 Maureen T.A.
-Jones 18
+Jones 8

-Professor Garth Earls 17
+Professor Garth Earls 8

-Brendan McMorrow 18
+Brendan McMorrow 8

-Howard Bird 13
+Howard Bird 6